What To Do After Being Admitted

 5. Preparing to come to Canada

-- Visit the International Student Services Office (ISSO) website where you will find the International Student Guide, as well as information on the airport pick-up program, Orientation, immigration, health insurance and activities.
+- Visit the International Student Services Office (ISSO) website where you will find the International Student Guide, as well as information on orientation, immigration, health insurance and activities.

 - Make sure to register for the mandatory international student orientation through the ISSO and plan to arrive in Ottawa before the orientation date.

 - Consider also registering for the campus-wide Fall Orientation week activities that take place during the first week of September.

 - The University Health Insurance Plan (UHIP) is a mandatory health insurance program for all international students.
 It is the responsibility of each student to visit the ISSO to pick up their proof of coverage card upon arrival at Carleton.
 Upon registration in classes, students will have UHIP premiums applied to their student account and will be automatically enrolled in the program.
 UHIP provides basic and emergency health insurance while studying in Canada.
 Contact the ISSO for more information.